 We love maze games at my house and this multi-sided hexagon tower is awesome.
 It’s great for preschoolers and older, and a wonderful introduction to this style of toy.

-You don’t need to flashcard to teach them the alphabet – kids can learn letters through play.
-Having a few toys they can play with is a great way to get them familiar in a play-based, hands-on, organic way and this puzzle is tops (we got this in late 2016, still love it).
+You don’t need to flashcard to start learning the alphabet – kids can learn letters through play.
+Having a few toys they can play with is a great way to get them familiar in a play-based, hands-on, organic way and this puzzle is tops.
+It’s just challenging enough to keep kids fully engaged.

 Other alphabet toys